ThePinkPanther96/ThePinkPanther96/README.md

 # Hi there, I'm Gal 👋

-- 📘 My professional background specializes in advanced networks within both on-premises and cloud-based environments, focusing on system administration, network security, and data recovery.
-Additionally, I am proficient in automation programming, source control, and developing solutions for IT architecture.
+- 📘 My professional background specializes in establishing and managing both on-premises and cloud-based environments, specializing in AWS and configuring advanced network environments, including firewalls, implementing endpoint and traffic security, data recovery, backups, and ensuring compliance with regulations.
+I'm also Skilled in writing automation scripts for software deployment and configuration management using PowerShell, Python, and Bash in Linux and Windows environments.
-- 💻 Currently, I hold the role of a System Integration Engineer at a medical robotics startup company.
+- 💻 Currently, I hold the role of an R&D System and infrastructure Administrator at a global medical robotics startup company.
 - 👯 I am actively seeking opportunities to collaborate with fellow content creators.

 ---